Chislevah/Capstone-Customer-Data-Analysis-/README.md

 4. Customer Retention Strategies: Identify patterns and regions with high churn rates to implement targeted retention strategies.

-### Intended Audience Data
+### Intended Audience
 ---
 1. Analysts and BI Developers looking for practical examples of integrating Power BI, SQL, and Excel.

 2. Business Managers who need a blueprint for understanding customer behavior and financial performance.

 3. Students and Learners interested in business intelligence projects and best practices for analysis and reporting.

-This project serves as an educational and practical example of how businesses can leverage multiple tools for comprehensive data analysis, driving strategic insights and operational improvements
+4. This project serves as an educational and practical example of how businesses can leverage multiple tools for comprehensive data analysis, driving strategic insights and operational improvements.